 For an example of Dataverse for Teams in Action, look no further than Hitachi Solutions; we’re such firm believers in the power of this low-code development platform that we used it to build an app for our own team to use.

 One of the core pillars of our company culture is to “do good.”
 That means that everyone, at all levels of business, is encouraged to dedicate some of their time to giving back to their community.
 Using Dataverse for Teams, we were able to develop a custom application that employees can use to track time spent volunteering and deploy it within a team.
-In doing so, we’re able to see which individuals and which groups spend the most time volunteering.
+In doing so, we’re able to see which individuals and groups spend the most time volunteering.

 A Quick Review